ktraunmueller/swift-plugins/Plugins/Plugins.docc/Plugins.md

 Plugin handles serve two purposes:

-- They hide the concrete plugin object type from clients - clients only ever interact with a plugin through the _plugin interface_.
+- They hide the concrete plugin object type from clients - clients only ever interact with a plugin through its _plugin interface_.
-- They handle the plugin lifecycle.
-If a client wants to interact with a plugin, and the plugin is not yet in the started state, it will be transparently started by the plugin handle before it can be used by a client.
+- They transparently manage the plugin lifecycle.
+If a client wants to interact with a plugin, and the plugin has not yet been started, it will be started by the plugin handle before a client can use it.

+> Note:
+There's a one-to-one relation between plugins and plugin handles, meaning that there exists at most one plugin handle per plugin.
+Multiple clients looking up the same plugin will receive a reference to the same plugin handle instance.

+Looking up a plugin handle is a lightweight operation, i.e., this will not have any side effects on the plugin lifecycle.
+To actually trigger plugin startup, clients need to ``PluginHandle/acquire()`` a reference to the plugin interface.
+Only at this point will the plugin be started if it's in the stopped state.

+> Note: This is also the reason why ``PluginHandle/acquire()`` is an asynchronous function.

+If plugin startup has been successful, clients can then consume the services provided by the plugin through the plugin interface.

+Similar to lazy plugin startup, plugins that are no longer in use (i.e., no longer referenced by any clients) will be shut down automatically to conserve resources.
+When a client is done using a plugin, it is expected to call ``PluginHandle/release()`` to relinquish the plugin interface. ``PluginHandle/acquire()`` and ``PluginHandle/release()`` will increment and decrement, respectively, an internal usage count.
+When this usage count reaches zero, the plugin will be stopped, and any associated resources will be released.
+The plugin handle will stay valid, though.
+On the next call to ``PluginHandle/acquire()``, the plugin will be started again.

 ## Topics

+TODO threading?